 Alyssa’s passion to tell stories and learn about people through sports began in college at the University of Idaho.
 As a student-athlete, she gained unique perspective on the sports world, and extra conditioning running from her practice to other sports practices to shoot interviews and produce features.

 She has an affinity for the Inland Northwest.
-Alyssa became a sports anchor and reporter for KXLY in 2017, but she was no stranger to the company.
-During the summer of 2011, she was a sports news intern at KXLY.
-Long before that, she spent six years as a child growing up in Spokane, as the daughter of former KREM2 Reporter/Anchor Scott Charlston.
+Alyssa became a sports anchor and reporter for 4 News Now in 2017, but she was no stranger to the company.
+During the summer of 2011, she was a sports news intern at 4 News Now.
+Long before that, she spent six years as a child growing up in Spokane, as the daughter of former KREM 2 Reporter and Anchor Scott Charlston.

 During her career at Idaho, she was a two-time first team All-Conference and two-time Capital One Academic All-America.
 Alyssa was part of the Vandal team that won back-to-back WAC Championships, making it to the NCAA Tournament twice and facing UConn the first year, then Louisville.